 These buckwheat sweet potato burgers are not the big fat, smelly, greasy burgers covered in cheese, bacon, fried onions all cozied up between two slices of spongy white bread.
-The only thing a burger like that would do for us is make us fat, smelly, greasy and spongy.
-We are what we eat.

 If we eat a diet that consists of fresh and alive plant foods, as we do in our UnDiet way of eating, we’ll feel more fresh and alive.

-I eat a clean diet and apparently it shows.
+I eat a natural foods diet and apparently it shows.
 I am forever being assumed much younger than I am.
 Do I look young because I eat mostly plants?
 Maybe.
-More likely, I look young because I don't eat the bad stuff (and have chubby cheeks).
-After being in Winnipeg with all the people who knew me from birth, I was told I haven't changed a bit.
+More likely, I look young because I don’t eat the bad stuff (and have chubby cheeks).
+After being in Winnipeg with all the people who knew me from birth, I was told I haven’t changed a bit.
 Thoughts?

 I am approaching 40 and want to wear a sign that says so.
 It’s good for business.